-MSC offers internal and external training opportunities to all CIVMARs in accordance with current MSC policy and requirements for specific ratings and ship class.
-Internal training opportunities typically include classes taught by MSC at one of our in-house schools, such as Fire Fighting and Small Arms.
-External training includes classes offered by the Navy, other government agencies, maritime schools and other commercial vendors.
+MSC offers training opportunities to all CIVMARs in accordance with current MSC policy and requirements for specific ratings and ship class in accordance with the Training Competencies Matrix.
+Internal training opportunities are inclusive of MSC specific classes such as Basic Training, Fire Fighting and Small Arms.
+External training includes classes offered by the U.S. Navy, Government agencies, maritime schools and authorized commercial vendors.

-All newly-hired personnel are required to attend mandatory training in Freehold, New Jersey or San Diego, California for three to six weeks of training.
-During this training, CIVMARs will receive Standards of Training, Certification and Watchkeeping 95 (STCW-95) required by the USCG and MSC specific training.
-All required training must be completed prior to ship assignment.
+All newly-hired personnel are required to attend mandatory training in Fort Eustis, Virginia or San Diego, California for three to six weeks of initial training.
+CIVMARs will obtain Standards of Training Certification and Watchkeeping 95 (STCW-95) as required by the USCG.
+Additionally, MSC CIVMARS will receive MSC specific training to enhance the safe and efficient operation onboard MSC vessels.
+CIVMARs may request training via their Department Head and Purser while assigned to a ship and their designated Placement Specialist (Detailer) if not assigned to a ship.

 MSC has a number of programs to assist CIVMARs in obtaining a higher level of credentials, such as USCG Licenses, Merchant Mariner Credentials (MMC) and related endorsements.
 In some cases MSC may reimburse CIVMARs for this training.
 All training that will be paid for by the Command, or reimbursed to a CIVMAR must be approved before the class begins.
 CIVMARs are cautioned not to enroll in a course and expect reimbursement, unless they entered into an agreement with MSC beforehand.
 The instructions for Reimbursement of Professional Credentials Fees.